jonpark13/connect-id/README.md

 ## To do

-- Allow more customizable features for users to display their talents and work across the platform
+- Allow more customizable features for users to display their talents and work across the platform, like an in-depth education display

 - Add in a chatting feature using websockets to allow users to communicate with each other in real-time